ctrltz/meegsim/docs/user_guide/advanced/standard_deviation.rst

     sim = SourceSimulator(src, base_std=1e-8)    # 10 nAm

-Normalization also means that the standard deviation of activity will be the same for all added sources by default.
+Normalization also means that the SD of activity will be the same for all added sources by default.
 However, in real data this does not always hold.
 For example, alpha power is usually higher in parieto-occipital areas.
-Therefore, we also provide an option to configure the standard deviation of activity for each source when adding:
+Therefore, we also provide an option to configure the SD of activity for each source when adding:

 .. code-block:: python